-Scotland’s Rural College (SRUC) was formed in 2012 from the merger of the Scottish Agricultural College (SAC) with Barony, Elmwood and Oatridge Colleges.
+Scotland’s Rural College (SRUC) specialises in delivering skills, education and support for Scotland’s landbased industries.
 The six campuses are located across a wide geographical area, in Aberdeen, Ayr, Broxburn (Oatridge), Cupar (Elmwood), Dumfries (Barony), and Edinburgh.
 There are associated farms, horticultural units and other facilities on or near each campus.

 Courses and Specialisms